usnistgov/feasst/sphinx/dev.rst

 Speed up compilation time with ccache
 ######################################

-Seriously, if you haven't used ccache before, give it a try.
+If you haven't used ccache before, give it a try.

 Clean up with cpplint and pylint
 #######################################